Frequently asked questions (FAQs)

 How does the programme cater for daily Review, Retrieval and Reflection of learning?

-• Reflection (i.e. applying learning to real-word contexts) is offered through our Extended Practice and Mastery activities.
+• Reflection (i.e. applying learning to real-word contexts) is offered through our Extended Practice and mastery activities.

 Rich Tasks and Investigations